 So what’s going on here?
 How could the IARC have come to such incredible wrong conclusions?
 Well, as you might expect, someone there seems to have had an agenda.
 In this case, it was Christopher Portier, an American anti-pesticide activist formerly employed by the Environmental Defense Fund, whose views on pesticides are well known and not science based.
 This is explained in detail in David Zaruk’s Risk-Monger blog.
 According to the IARC, Portier was an “invited specialist,” and “receives a part –time salary from the Environmental Defense Fund.”
 Portier has a Ph.D. in biostatistics and is not a toxicologist.
 Even though he was working for the anti-pesticide EDF, he was the only external representative on the IARC glyphosate team.

-To continue the story of EFSA’s accusation of “lobbying,” Portier went to the German Bundestag, the EFSA, and NGO’s like the Soil Association expressing his view that glyphosate causes cancer, stronger statement than even the IARC’s flawed report made.
+To continue the story of EFSA’s accusation of “lobbying,” Portier went to the German Bundestag, the EFSA, and NGO’s like the Soil Association expressing his view that glyphosate causes cancer (learn how was mesothelioma explained and legally managed), stronger statement than even the IARC’s flawed report made.
 Clearly science has not been well served by the IARC report, which so far has not actually been accepted by the WHO itself.
 If the IARC is no longer producing credible scientific reports, one can raise the question as to whether they have any legitimate purpose.